wxifaras/vnetpeersyncpoc/README.md

 C# .NET Sync Peering Poc

 ## Overview
+This is a simple POC that demonstrates how to perform Sync Peering between two virtual networks in Azure using the Azure .NET SDK.

-In Azure, ìsync peeringî refers to the process of updating the address space of a peered virtual network.
+In Azure, ‚Äúsync peering‚Äù refers to the process of updating the address space of a peered virtual network.
 When you update the address space for a virtual network, you need to sync the virtual network peer for each remote peered virtual network.

-This is a simple POC that demonstrates how to perform Sync Peering between two virtual networks in Azure using the Azure .NET SDK.

 ## Configuration
 The POC uses a configuration file to set up Azure Virtual Network (VNet) peering.
 The configuration is stored in a `VNETSettings` array in the `appsettings.json` file.
 Each object in the array represents a different VNet peering configuration.